ProseMirror/website/pages/guide/doc.md

  * When entering or leaving a node that can have content, that counts as one token.
-So if the document starts with a paragraph, the start of that paragraph couns as position 1.
+So if the document starts with a paragraph, the start of that paragraph counts as position 1.

  * Each character counts as one token.
 So if the paragraph at the start of the document contains the word “hi”, position 2 is after